pkinoshi/Car-sharing-report-with-SQL-queries/README.md

 ## SQL Queries

-1. **Highest Demand Rate in 2017:**
-   - Query to find the date and time with the highest demand rate in 2017.
+1. **a.
+Please tell me which date and time we had the highest demand rate in 2017.**

-2. **Average Demand Rates by Weekday, Month, and Season:**
-   - Query to find the highest and lowest average demand rates by weekday, month, and season in 2017.

-3. **Hourly Demand Rates by Weekday in 2017:**
-   - Query to find the average demand rate by hour for a selected weekday in 2017.

-4. **Weather Analysis for 2017:**
+2. **Give me a table containing the name of the weekday, month, and season in which we had the highest and lowest average demand throughout 2017.
+Please include the calculated average demand values as well.**

+3. **For the weekday(s) selected in (2), please give me a table showing the average demand we had at different hours of that weekday throughout 2017.
+Please sort the results in descending order based on the average demand.**

+4. **a.
+Please tell me what the weather was like in 2017.
+Was it mostly cold, mild, or hot?**
+   - b. which weather condition (shown in the weather column) was the most prevalent in 2017?.
-   - Query to analyze weather conditions in 2017, including the prevalence of cold, mild, or hot weather, and the average, highest, and lowest wind speed and humidity by month.
+   - c.
+What was the average, highest, and lowest wind speed and humidity for each month in 2017?
+Please organize this information in two tables for the wind speed and humidity.

-5. **Average Demand Rates by Weather Category:**
-   - Query to analyze the demand rate by different weather categories, such as cold, mild, or hot weather, in 2017.
+   - d.
+Please also give me a table showing the average demand for each cold, mild, and hot weather in 2017 sorted in descending order based on their average demand.

+5. **Give me another table showing the information requested in (4) for the month we had the highest average demand in 2017 so that I can compare it with other months.**